Published in PJ Media

 Perhaps the greatest argument justifying use of words like “Islamist” is that Muslims themselves regularly use them to signify their more “adamant” coreligionists (“al-Islamiyin“).
 Indeed, even the Islamists use such words to distinguish themselves from the average Muslim, such as Egypt’s “Salafis.”
 They have no other choice—if they want to be understood.

 In short, the need for words like “Islamist” is less to make a doctrinal distinction and more to make a practical, linguistic distinction.
-Perhaps in a more exacting world, the word “Muslim” will not be conflated with a “race,” or refer to a billion people, many of whom identify with Islam only on a cultural or heritage level; perhaps “Muslim” will be reserved, literally, for those who truly submit to the dictates of Islam.
+Perhaps in a more exacting world, the word “Muslim” will not be conflated with a “race,” or refer to a billion people, many of whom identify with Islam only on a cultural or heritage level and are therefore what we call “moderate”; perhaps “Muslim” will be reserved, literally, for those who truly submit to the dictates of Islam.
 But until that day comes, why insist on a language that is easily misunderstood and even has the potential to backfire?

 Postscript 1: “Responding to the Critics” (via PJ Media):